 Low impedance outdoor PA systems are the more conventional outdoor PA systems.
 They are designed with a large cone that is responsible for playing sounds of lower frequency.
 They also have a horn and compression driver for high sound frequencies.
 They produce sounds with full range frequencies, which makes them a better choice for live musical performance.
 Low impedance outdoor PA systems can also be used with additional enclosures to enable them to produce sub-bass.

 Some low impedance outdoor PA systems are weatherproof, which makes them suitable for outdoor events.
 You can also use protective coverings to cover the speakers from weather elements with minimal effect on the sound produced.
 As highly efficient as they may seem, they still have some flaws.
-Unlike the constant voltage outdoor PA system with directional frequencies, low impedance outdoor PA systems have radial frequencies that radiate to every direction.
+Unlike the constant voltage outdoor PA system with directional frequencies, low impedance outdoor PA systems have radial frequencies that radiate in every direction.
 Some frequencies can get lost, thereby leaving people behind the low impedance outdoor PA system to only bass.

 What are the components of an outdoor PA system?